 Museum scientists in the Earth Sciences Department are studying the origins of the planet, the earth's resources and the evolution of life.

-Our research ranges from the studying and dating Neanderthals to work on the growth and development of modern people.
+Projects range from the dating of early fossil humans such as the Neanderthals to the growth and development of modern people.

 Researching vertebrate evolution and its role in shaping the history of life.